 When a hematology test is required, two blood samples will be collected; one for central laboratory analysis and one for local laboratory analysis.
-The local laboratory hematology test result will be sent directly to the investigators and will be used for: qualifying a subjects entry into the study; study drug and concomitant ITP medication dose titration, and clinical assessment.
+The local laboratory hematology test results will be sent directly to the investigators and will be used to qualify a subjects entry into the study, study drug and concomitant ITP medication dose titration, and clinical assessment.

-Only platelet count data from local laboratories will be collected and entered into the CRF for analysis.
-All other hematological parameters will be collected and loaded into the database for analysis according to results derived from the designated central laboratory.
+Only platelet count data from local laboratories will be collected and entered in the case report form (CRF) for analysis.
+All other study-specific hematological parameters (except the platelet count) derived from the central laboratories will be collected and databased for analysis.